Menu

 FUNDING LIMITATIONS

-Unfortunately, Chiaha is not able to fund all of the organizations or schools that apply for funding.
-As a result, the board evaluates applications with consideration given to projects that will most significantly benefit the students of Floyd County and with clear measures to demonstrate the program’s positive impact.
+Chiaha receives more applications than we’re able to fund.
+The board evaluates applications with consideration given to projects that will most significantly benefit the students of Floyd County and with clear measures to demonstrate the program’s positive impact.